 John Douglas is an anthropological archaeologist with diverse experiences and interests.
 He began teaching at The University of Montana in 1991, after earning a doctorate at the University of Arizona in 1990.
 His long-standing areas of expertise are the native people and prehistory of northwest Mexico and the U.S. Southwest.
 He has been a pioneer in examining the archaeology of northeast Sonora and southeast Arizona in the context of late prehistoric social complexity, particularly in considering the effects of the site of Paquimé in northwest Chihuahua on these areas west of the Continental Divide.
-More broadly, one of the major transformations of the human condition was the development of hierarchical societies.
-The one centered at Paquimé is one the three most important in the U.S. Southwest-Northwest Mexico, the others being Chaco Canyon and the Hohokam.
+More broadly, one of the major transformations of the human condition was the development of hierarchical societies, and Douglas' research addresses that topic.
+The hierarchical society centered at Paquimé is one of the three most important in the U.S. Southwest-Northwest Mexico (the others being Chaco Canyon and the Hohokam).
 Much of John Douglas' research on the region focuses on interactions and exchange systems between societies of varying scales in the region, addressing questions of how "cores" and "peripheries" emerge in agricultural societies.

-A second area of research is the Classic Maya southern lowlands.
-Sparked by a long-standing interest and related experiences in Mesoamerica, including regularly teaching a course on the region and a 1994 faculty exchange to Belize, he began co-teaching an archaeological field school in Belize at the Mayan center of Cahal Pech in 2011, completing the field work in 2019.
+Another area of research is the Classic Maya southern lowlands.
+Sparked by a long-standing interest and related experiences in Mesoamerica, including regularly teaching a course on the region and a 1994 faculty exchange to Belize, he began co-teaching an archaeological field school in Belize at the Mayan center of Cahal Pech in 2011, completing the fieldwork in 2019.
 The field school, which was held during the University of Montana's winter session break, was offered in conjunction with the Belize Valley Archeological Reconnaissance, a Belizean research group.
-His continues to work on his interest is the transformations that occurred in the upper Belize Valley at the end of the Classic Period, the Terminal Classic, as a focust.
+He has a continuing interest in the transformations that occurred in the upper Belize Valley at the end of the Classic Period, the Terminal Classic.